acend/helm-basics-training/content/labs/04.2/_index.en.md

       volumes:
       - name: mysql-persistent-storage
         emptyDir: {}
 ```

 {{% notice warning %}}
-**Die Mobiliar**: You can use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/mysql:5.6` container image
+**Die Mobiliar**: Use `docker-registry.mobicorp.ch/puzzle/k8s/kurs/mysql:5.6` as the container image.
 {{% /notice %}}

-You also have to create a template for the `mysql-root-password` Secret:
+You also have to create a template for the `mysql-root-password` secret:

 ```yaml
 apiVersion: v1